ebmdatalab/price-per-dose/README.md

 We work from the monthly NHS dataset.
 In this, each row of data summarises all prescribing by a single BNF code (i.e. presentation, be it generic or branded) for one practice.
 For example, for a given practice we might see two rows of data for tramadol: one for Tramadol Hydrochloride 300mg tablets where it was prescribed generically; and one for Tramulief 300mg tablets where it was prescribed by brand.

-Within a single month, for each row of data, we calculate a price-per-dose (in the case of Tramadol tablets, this is a price-per-pill).
-We then approximate a realistic, best-case price-per-pill by calculating the cheapest decile across all brands (and generics) for that presentation.
+Within a single month, we calculate an average price-per-dose achieved by each practice for each presentation (generic and branded combined).
+We then approximate a realistic, best-case price-per-pill by finding the average price-per-dose which is at the cheapest decile for that presentation.

 We then work out what each GP Practice or CCG could save if it prescribed that presentation at the best decile.